Poincar\'e Duality in abstract 6-functor formalisms: Poincar e Duality in examples

 For this, we note that the projection formulas for $i_*$ and $j_!$ imply that it suffices to show that the natural morphism

 is an isomorphism.
-By $\rm{v}$-descent and proper base change, it can be checked on the basis of strictly totally disconnected perfectoid spaces. \cite[Lemma 5.2]{adic-notes} ensures that Zariski-closed immersions of locally noetherian analytic adic spaces pullback to Zariski-closed subsets of affinoid perfectoid.
-Therefore, the result follows from Lemma~\ref{excision:perfectoid}. \end{proof}
+By the $\rm{v}$-descent and shriek base-change, it can be checked on the basis of strictly totally disconnected perfectoid spaces.
+Now \cite[Lemma 5.2]{adic-notes} ensures that, for any perfectoid space $T$ with a morphism $T \to X$, the pullback $(Z\times_X T)^\diam \to T^\diam$ is represented by a Zariski-closed immersion.
+Therefore, the result follows from Lemma~\ref{excision:perfectoid} and the fact that, for any adic space $Y$ over $\Spa(\Q_p, \Z_p)$, the construction of $\cal{D}^{\rm{a}}_{\Box}(Y; \O^+/p)^{\varphi}$ depends only on the associated diamond of $Y$. \end{proof}

 Now we discuss the computation of the cohomology groups of the projective line, and the construction of first Chern classes.
-An important tool to deal with these questions is the Riemann-Hilbert functor from \cite[\textsection 3.9]{Lucas-thesis}.
+An important tool to deal with these questions is the Riemann--Hilbert functor from \cite[\textsection 3.9]{Lucas-thesis}.
 We follow the notation of \cite{Lucas-thesis}, and denote by $\cal{D}_\et(X; \bf{F}_p)$ the {\it left-completed} $\infty$-derived category\footnote{It may be more appropriate to denote this category by $\widehat{\cal{D}}_\et(X; \bf{F}_p)$ or $\rm{Shv}^{\wdh{}}(X_\et; \bf{F}_p)$, but we prefer to stick to the notation used in \cite{Lucas-thesis}.
 The reason to use this notation is that the left completed version naturally arises as the ``derived'' category of \'etale $\bf{F}_p$-sheaves on the associated diamond $X^\diam$.} of \'etale sheaves of $\bf{F}_p$-modules on $X$.
 We also denote by $\cal{D}_\et(X; \bf{F}_p)^{\rm{oc}} \subset \cal{D}_\et(X; \bf{F}_p)$ the full $\infty$-subcategory spanned by overconvergent sheaves (see \cite[Def.\,3.9.17]{Lucas-thesis}).
-Then \cite[Def.\,3.9.21]{Lucas-thesis} defines the Riemann-Hilbert functor
+Then \cite[Def.\,3.9.21]{Lucas-thesis} defines the Riemann--Hilbert functor

 If $X$ admits a map to an affinoid perfectoid field $\Spa(R, R^+)$, then (essentially by construction) the following diagram